-Tender Return Date The time and date specified within an Invitation to Tender by which Tenders must be returned and received by the Council.
-The time must always be specified as Noon, in order to minimise the potential for Tenders not being received by the Asst.
-Director (Governance & Performance Management) or his/her staff on the day of the Tender Return Date and to provide time for Tenders received at the Civic Offices before Noon to be passed to the Asst.
-Director (Governance & Performance Management) before the Tender Opening "Tender Return Label" A label provided by the Council to Tenderers to affix to the envelope in which they return their Tender - which gives details of the Contract, the Tender Return Date and the name of the officer to whom the Tender must be returned.
-A copy of the Council's "Tender Return Label" can be obtained from the Council's Intranet, and is available [here].
 Total Contract Cost The actual total cost of the Contract at the end of the Contract Period, after any Contract Extensions have been applied.
 Total Contract Value The total value of the Works, Services, and/or Supplies over the Contract Period, including all potential Contract Extensions to the initial Contract Period.
-Works (According to Volume 1 of the EU Public Procurement: Law and Practice) means the outcome of building or civil engineering works taken as a whole, which is sufficient in itself to fulfil an economic or technical function.
-In relation to public contracts, means matters which have as their object any one of the following: (a) The execution, or both the design and execution, of works related to one of the activities listed in Schedule 2 to the Public Contracts Regulations 2015; (b) The execution, or both the design and execution, of a work; and/or (c) The realisation, by whatever means, of a work corresponding to the requirements specified by the contracting authority "exercising a decisive influence on the type or design of the work".
+Works Period.
+The outcome of building or civil engineering works taken as a whole, which is sufficient in itself to fulfil an economic or technical function.
+In relation to public contracts, means matters which have as their object any one of the following: (a) The execution, or both the design and execution, of works relate to one of the activities listed in Schedule 2 to the Public Contract Regulations 2015; (b) The execution, or both the design and execution, of a work; and/or (c) The realisation, by whatever means, of a work corresponding to the requirements specified by the contracting authority "exercising a decisive influence on the type or design of the work".